London Agreement on German External Debts: Debts covered by the Agreement

 The Agreement was based on three important conditions.
 Firstly, the total amount that Germany was obligated to pay would be greatly reduced.
-The repayments’ timeframe should be stretched long enough in order to help Germany’s economy grow.
-Last but not least, the total that was supposed to be paid per year was associated with Germany’s “ability to make transfers”.
-It can be described as a broad based Agreement as it settled just about every kind of German debt arising from the period before and after the Second World War.
+The repayments' timeframe should be stretched long enough in order to help Germany's economy grow.
+Last but not least, the total that was supposed to be paid per year was associated with Germany's "ability to make transfers".
+It can be described as a broad based agreement as it settled just about every kind of German debt arising from the period before and after the Second World War.

-The total under negotiation was 16 billion marks of debt resulting from the Treaty of Versailles after World War I which had not been paid in the 1930s, but which Germany decided to repay to restore its reputation.
+The total under negotiation was 16 billion DM of debt resulting from the Treaty of Versailles after World War I which had not been paid in the 1930s, but which Germany decided to repay to restore its reputation.
 This money was owed to government and private banks in the U.S., France, and Britain.
-Another 16 billion marks represented postwar loans by the U.S. According to several commentators, the total of debts arising before World War II were 16.1 billion marks, while debts after the War were calculated to be 16.2 billion marks.
+Another 16 billion marks represented postwar loans by the U.S. According to several commentators, the total of debts arising before World War II were 16.1 billion marks, while debts after the war were calculated to be 16.2 billion marks.
 Under the London Agreement, the repayable amount was reduced by 50% to about 15 billion marks and stretched out over 30 years, and compared to the fast-growing German economy were of minor impact.
 An important term of the agreement was that repayments were only due while West Germany ran a trade surplus, and that repayments were limited to 3% of export earnings.
 The amounts set by the Agreement were meant to be paid by the profit resulting from German exports, not from stockpile or new loaned amounts.
 This gave Germany's creditors a powerful incentive to import German goods, assisting reconstruction.
 After the settlement came into force, for the next five years, until 1958, Germany had to pay only debts arising from unpaid interest.
-This is another example of attempts made to help Germany’s economy grow before starting to pay the owed amounts.
+This is another example of attempts made to help Germany's economy grow before starting to pay the owed amounts.
 This way, the Allies also acknowledged the willingness of Germany to compensate Israel.